stefanvlad616-cmyk/Project-Ecommerce/README.md

 docker compose ps
 ```

-After the first build, next times yoo can run it by just "docker compose up -d"
+After the first build, next times you can run it just by "docker compose up -d"

 Airflow should then be available through the configured webserver port.